cWatermelong/FPGA-Based-Digital-Oscilliscope/README.md

 **Dynamic Scaling**:
 Horizontal (Time-base): Adjust the sampling rate or buffer read-offset to zoom in/out on the time axis.
 Vertical (Voltage): Digital gain and offset adjustments to fit the signal to the screen.

 **Freeze/Run Mode**: Trigger-style functionality to pause the waveform for detailed analysis.

+A video demo can be found [here](https://www.youtube.com/watch?v=ioccB-YO474&t=44s).